 For application information please see our how to apply page.

 General entry requirements apply.
-A typical offer would be around 260-300 UCAS tariff points.
+A typical offer would be BCC at A Level or DMM at BTEC.
 It is not a compulsory requirement but students are likely to have a History qualification at GCSE or post-16 level.

 Fees and funding